DZIMDZEM/social_media_analysis/report/report.md

 ### 4.1 Centrality Findings

 The centrality analysis revealed that nodes 0, 32, and 33 are the most important individuals in the network.
+Node 33 has the highest degree centrality (0.515), node 0 has the highest betweenness centrality (0.438), and these three nodes rank highest across all centrality measures.
 In the context of the karate club, these correspond to the key figures involved in the conflict that led to the split.
 Their high centrality values indicate their importance in maintaining network connectivity and information flow.

 ### 4.2 Community Detection Performance

+Both Louvain and Girvan-Newman algorithms successfully identified the faction structure:
+- **Girvan-Newman** achieved near-perfect separation with a clean 2-group partition (100% and 89.5% purity)
+- **Louvain** achieved higher modularity (0.444 vs 0.348) and revealed finer-grained structure with 4 highly pure communities
-Both Louvain and Girvan-Newman algorithms successfully identified the two main factions.
-The Louvain algorithm achieved higher modularity, suggesting it found a slightly better community structure.
-The high accuracy of both methods validates their effectiveness for community detection in social networks.
+- The high accuracy of both methods validates their effectiveness for community detection in social networks

+### 4.3 Clustering Limitations

+KMeans clustering on centrality features alone achieved only 50% accuracy, demonstrating that:
+- Node attributes (centrality values) are less informative than network topology (connections)
+- Community detection algorithms that consider network structure significantly outperform feature-based clustering
+- This highlights the importance of using appropriate methods for network analysis problems

-### 4.3 Implications
+### 4.4 Implications

 The analysis demonstrates that:
-1. Network structure contains sufficient information to predict the faction split
+1. Network structure contains sufficient information to predict the faction split (via community detection)
 2. Centrality measures effectively identify key individuals
-3. Community detection algorithms can recover ground truth partitions
+3. Community detection algorithms can recover ground truth partitions with high accuracy
-4. Structural properties correlate with known attributes
+4. Network topology (connections) is more informative than node attributes (centrality values) alone

-### 4.4 Limitations
+### 4.5 Limitations

 - **Small dataset:** With only 34 nodes, statistical power is limited
-- **Known ground truth:** The club attribute provides strong signal for clustering
+- **Clustering performance:** KMeans on centrality features alone cannot predict the split (50% accuracy)
 - **Static network:** Analysis does not capture temporal dynamics of the split
+- **Method selection:** Feature-based clustering is less effective than topology-based community detection for this problem

 ## 5. Conclusions

 This analysis of Zachary's Karate Club network successfully addressed the research question:

-1. **Most central members** were identified through multiple centrality measures, with nodes 0, 32, and 33 emerging as key individuals.
+1. **Most central members** were identified through multiple centrality measures, with nodes 0, 32, and 33 emerging as key individuals (node 33: highest degree 0.515, node 0: highest betweenness 0.438).

-2. **Detected communities** align remarkably well with the actual faction split, demonstrating the power of network analysis methods.
+2. **Detected communities** align remarkably well with the actual faction split:
+   - Girvan-Newman achieved near-perfect separation (100% and 89.5% purity)
+   - Louvain found 4 highly pure communities (three 100% pure, one 92.9% pure)

-3. **Community detection algorithms** (Louvain and Girvan-Newman) both successfully recovered the two-faction structure.
+3. **Community detection algorithms** (Louvain and Girvan-Newman) successfully recovered the faction structure, demonstrating the power of network analysis methods.

-4. **Attribute-based clustering** on structural features combined with known attributes effectively identifies faction membership.
+4. **KMeans clustering** on centrality features alone achieved only 50% accuracy, highlighting that network topology (used by community detection) is more informative than node attributes alone.

 The results confirm that network science methods can effectively analyze social network structure and identify important individuals and communities.
 The Zachary Karate Club dataset serves as an excellent validation case for network analysis algorithms.